visualizedata/data-structures/weekly_assignment_01.md

 Create a new [GitHub](https://github.com/) repository and name it `data-structures`
 All of your work for this class should be kept in this (well-organized!) repository.

 You'll need an [AWS Educate](https://aws.amazon.com/education/awseducate/) account to use for your work this semester.
 You will create a Cloud 9 environment in this AWS Educate account for your work in this course.
 Do not use the Major Studio AWS account that Daniel sent you.
-You will incur some expenses on AWS but they are very unlikely to exceed what you get on the free tier plus the $100 credit you receive from signing up for AWS Educate.
+The compute expenses are very unlikely to exceed what you get on the free tier plus the $100 credit you receive from signing up for AWS Educate.

 # Weekly Assignment 1